Applies ToWindows 11 Windows 10

 To find the quick setting for Bluetooth:

 1. Select the Network , Sound , or Battery icon next to the time and date.
-If the taskbar is at the bottom of the screen, the icons are to the left of the time and date.

 2. Select the Bluetooth tile to toggle Bluetooth on and off.